California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 Red Hawk Casino

-Located about 30 miles east of Sacramento, Red Hawk Casino features 2,500 slot machines, 75 table games, and 88,000 square feet of gaming space.
-Currently under construction is a 120,000-square-foot hotel and an amusement center with indoor go-karting, bowling, and virtual reality gaming rooms.
-These projects are expected to be completed by the end of 2022.
+Located about 30 miles east of Sacramento, Red Hawk Casino features 2,100 slot machines, 75 table games, and 88,000 square feet of gaming space.
+It also just opened The Apex, an 80,000-square-foot entertainment complex with an indoor go-kart track, bowling alley, golf simulators, virtual reality arcade, and sports bar.
+A hotel is currently under construction.

 Address: 1 Red Hawk Boulevard, Placerville, CA 95667